Why Silver is a Better Investment Than Ever Before

 (1) U.S. Government debt is spiraling out of control.
 Both former Fed Chair Ben Bernanke and the Government Accounting Office have stated that the U.S. government's fiscal path is unsustainable.

 (2) The Dollar is steadily losing its status as the world's reserve currency, and when that finally happens, inflation will skyrocket in the U.S.

 (3) The Fed has become trapped in a stimulus program that it cannot exit.
 It has kept interest rates near zero since 2008.
 It has printed trillions of Dollars out of thin air and spent them into circulation.
 The Fed won't be able to raise interest rates and end the stimulus, because the economy has not been seeing a real recovery.
 As a result of the stimulus, the Fed is now holding $3.5 trillion on its balance sheet that it will be unable to dispose of.
 Former Fed Chair Alan Greenspan has said, "The Fed's balance sheet is a pile of tinder, but it hasn't been lit ... inflation will eventually have to rise."

-A Dollar crash is inevitable; it is only a matter of time.
-Regardless of what happens with the U.S. economy, however, silver is a phenominal investment right now for its own unique reasons.
+A Dollar crash is inevitable... eventually.
+The Dollar is the world's first reserve currency, which means it will take much longer than normal for the Dollar's problems to catch up with it, but it's only a matter of time.
+Regardless of what happens with the U.S. economy, however, silver is a phenomenal investment right now for its own unique reasons. (see below)

 The Gold/Silver Price Ratio